July 12, 2017

 "By failing to prepare, you are preparing to fail."

 A disaster may happen anytime and anywhere.
-It’s root causes may vary from a single drive array failure to infrastructure destruction in an entire geographic region.
+Its root causes may vary from a single drive array failure to infrastructure destruction in an entire geographic region.
 Its consequences can paralyze a single mission-critical server or make several data centers unavailable.
 In most cases you cannot predict a disaster, but you can prepare for it to minimize damage to your business and recover your critical data.

-When preparing for disaster recovery, you need to consider the worst scenario.
+When preparing for site recovery, you need to consider the worst scenario.
 In other words, you should be able to recover from various types of disasters with the same efficiency.
-But prior to preparation for recovery, let’s consider the milestones.
+But prior to preparation for recovery, let's consider the milestones.

 "A goal without a plan is just a wish."